calmm-js/partial.lenses/README.md

 type Lens s a = (s -> a, a -> s -> s)
 ```

-defining a lens as a pair of a getter and a setter for ordinary lenses.
-The
+defining a lens as a pair of a getter and a setter.
+The type of a partial lens
-type of a partial lens would then be
+would then be

 ```haskell
 type PartialLens s a = (s -> Maybe a, Maybe a -> s -> s)